-Seen here, Club President Prue Willday at the 2016 Sponsored Walk HQ.
+Prue Willday seen here at the Sponsored Walk HQ. in 2016

 Have you considered joining Rotary?
 You will make lifelong friends and at the same time you will help us to make a difference in communities near and far.
 We are ordinary people with a track record of achievement.
 Working together, donating time, skills, experience and fundraising for communities everywhere.

 The Rotary Club of Penzance, the most westerly in mainland England & Wales, draws membership from Penzance and West Penwith.
 The club is always on the look for new members - women or men, working or recently retired, usually with leadership experience from their business or community work.